opoupeney/dfd/source/devguide/dfx-platform-architecture.rst

 How the 3 environments work together
 ------------------------------------

-When the application is built, the Development app sends a request to the compiler to compile the application.
+When the application is built, the Dev sends a request to Comp to compile the application.

-When the compilation is complete and successful, the compiler returns a zip file containing the application build.
+When the compilation is complete and successful, Comp returns a zip file containing the application build.

-The compiler sends the application build to the deployment environment in order to deploy the build in the Deployment Environment.
+When the developer clicks on the cloud icon to deploy the application, Dev sends the zip file to Dep to deploy the app.

 |
 |